tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step5.md

-Now that we've set up our main Ruby on Rails application and viewed traces coming into the platform, we can now instrument our downstream Python services.
+Now that you've set up our main Ruby on Rails application and viewed traces coming into the platform, you can now instrument our downstream Python services.

-Looking at the [documentation](https://ddtrace.readthedocs.io/en/stable/integrations.html#flask) for the Python tracer, we have a utility called `ddtrace-run`.
+Looking at the [documentation](https://ddtrace.readthedocs.io/en/stable/integrations.html#flask) for the Python tracer, you have a utility called `ddtrace-run`.

 Wrapping our Python executable in a `ddtrace-run` allows us to run an instance of our application fully instrumented with our trace library, so long as our Python libraries are supported by `ddtrace`.

 For supported applications like Flask, `ddtrace-run` dramatically simplifies the process of instrumentation.

-Let's start by instrumenting the Discounts service.
+You can start by instrumenting the Discounts service.

 #### Discounts Service